 Grilling

 About 30 minutes before grilling, you want to soak your wooden BBQ skewers in water to prevent them from burning on the grill–this is important!
 I’ve had the wooden sticks catch fire because I didn’t soak them and it is not fun.
+Alternatively, to skip the soak you can use metal skewers although they are pricier.
+We’ve tried these and they work well–you just have to scrub them with steel wool later to remove the charred bits.

 When you’re done marinating and soaking your skewers, you can then add about five to six pieces of meat to each skewer.
 I like to alternate pieces that are more lean and then more fat so each stick gets an even proportion.
 In the Philippines, I noticed that they also add a piece of fatty pork at the end of the stick–almost like a treat at the end!

 After cooking for about eight minutes, glaze one side and turn over to grill for another minute, and repeat on the next side.
-The cooking time can vary greatly depending on how large your cuts of meat are.
+The cooking time can vary greatly depending on how large your cuts of meat were.
 You can use your thermometer to check the doneness (pork should be around 145 °F).
 Remove the skewers when they’re done.

 Serving